 AD: The Abner Doubledays

 Infield: First baseman Alvin Davis (1984-92) was sort of Fred McGriff Lite.
 He wasn’t as good as McGriff, and he didn’t play nearly as long, but he was a similar model – a .280-.290 hitter who drew lots of walks and hit for power.
 He spent almost his entire career with the Mariners, winning the AL Rookie of the Year Award in 1984 (.284-27-116) and going on to hit 160 career home runs.
-He will be sharing the infield with Alvin Dark (1946-60), Art Devlin (1904-13) and Adam DeBus (1917), though the exact configuration is a bit tricky.
-Dark was a shortstop and Devlin a third baseman, but each played a few games at other infield spots.
-DeBus only played 38 games, splitting time at short and third, and unfortunately he never moved to second base.
-For now, Dark will play shortstop, Devlin will move to second and DeBus will hold down third base – but the coaching staff is hoping that DeBus will volunteer to learn to play second.
+He will be sharing the infield with Alvin Dark (1946-60), Art Devlin (1904-13) and Aledmys Diaz (2016- ), though the exact configuration is a bit tricky.
+Diaz and Dark are both shortstops.
+Devlin is a third baseman who also played sparingly at other infield spots.
+Nobody played more than a handful of innings at second base.
+For now, we'll allow Dark and Devlin to stay at their natural positions, and move Diaz to second base, where he played for two innings as a rookie.
+It's far from perfect, but it feels like the best use of resources for the A.D. roster.
 Dark was a good enough player that historian Bill James has suggested he may have made the Hall of Fame if the start of his playing career had not been delayed by World War II.
 He was a good contact hitter with a little bit of power (126 career home runs) and a decent glove.
 He won a Rookie of the Year Award, played in three all-star games and had a .323 batting average in 16 World Series games.
 Devlin was also a contact hitter, with more speed than Dark but less power.
-DeBus, who thus far is mucking up our infield alignment with his inability to play second base, batted .229 in a handful of games for the Pirates.
+Diaz is a Cuban defector who had an outstanding rookie year for the Cardinals and is just getting started.

 Outfield: Hall of Famer Andre “Hawk” Dawson (1976-96) came up with the Expos as a speed burning center fielder who also hit with power.
 Knee injuries, complicated by the artificial turf at Stade Olympique, eventually took away his speed and forced him to move to right field, where his powerful throwing arm remained an asset.
 Dawson hit 438 home runs and drove in almost 1,600 runs, but he had a terrible batting eye that limited his ability to get on base.
 He was tremendously respected as a team leader and a mentor to young players, which allowed him to stay in the game into his 40s.
 In 1987, when the owners colluded and secretly agreed not to sign any free agents, Dawson (looking to escape the artificial turf) famously handed the Cubs a blank contract with his signature on it and told them to fill in whatever salary they wanted.
 The Cubs signed him for $500,000 plus some incentives, and he responded with 49 home runs, 137 RBI and an NL MVP award.
 That season made him a Cubs legend, and he spent five more years there.
-Dawson will stay in center field on this team, while Adam Dunn (2001- ) will start in right.
+Dawson will stay in center field on this team, while Adam Dunn (2001-14) will start in right.
 Dunn is a huge guy, listed at 6-foot-6 and 285 pounds, and a consistent slugger.
 How consistent?
 For four straight years, starting in 2005, he he exactly 40 home runs.
 He broke that streak by hitting 38 in back-to-back seasons.
-Dunn is a “three true outcomes” player – more than 49 percent of his career plate appearances have resulted in either a home run, a strikeout or a walk – and he is closing in on 400 homers in his early 30s.
-His run of consistent production was distrupted with a 2011 season that was an unmitigated disaster, and we’re sort of interested to see what kind of rebound he’s got left in him.
+Dunn is a “three true outcomes” player – just under half of his career plate appearances resulted in either a home run, a strikeout or a walk.
+His 222 strikeouts in 2012 is the second-highest total of all time, but he also had seven seasons with more than 100 walks, and he hit 462 career home runs.
 (As a side note, the 2009 Washington Nationals frequently used an outfield of Dunn, Elijah Dukes and Austin Kearns, a trio that according to their officially listed weights that year checked in at a combined 778 pounds.
 If that ain’t a record, we want to see who beats it.)
 Left fielder Abner Dalrymple (1878-91) was a 19th-century leadoff batter who ran well and had some pop.

 Catcher: Al DeVormer (1918-27) was never more than a backup in the majors, but he played for some very good teams and spent almost his entire major-league career playing for Hall of Fame managers (Miller Huggins, Frank Chance and John McGraw).
 He was a respected defensive catcher and a popualr teammate, and he stuck around in the minors until he was 40.